Get

 Classification of Small Dogs

-Small dogs are generally defined as dogs weighing under 30 pounds, but some definitions are more narrow at about 20 pounds.
-Even smaller toy breeds cap out at just 10 pounds!
-One thing they all have in common is that small dogs have longer lifespans than large breeds.
-Small breeds typically live at least 10 years, for example, while giant breeds like the Great Dane rarely live longer than that same age.
-There are no hard rules for small dog classification, and every kennel club has slightly varying figures on what they deem small.
+One thing small dogs have in common is that they have, on average, longer lifespans than large breeds.3 Small breeds typically live at least 10 years, for example, while giant breeds like the Great Dane rarely live longer than that same age.
+However, as mentioned earlier, there are no hard rules for small dog classification, and every kennel club has slightly varying figures on what they deem small.

 The 10 Smallest Dog Breeds